Gary Roberts (footballer, born 1987): Later career

 He signed a new one-year deal with Chester in June 2019 after completing a training regime with the club's strength and conditioning coach set by joint-managers Anthony Johnson and Bernard Morley.
 Roberts said that "They know I'm a madman, but it's managing that madman."
 He scored two goals in 25 appearances in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Chester in the play-offs in seventh place.
 He featured just twice in the 2020–21 season, which was also curtailed early due to the ongoing pandemic.
 His departure at the end of his contract was confirmed in December 2020.

 On 21 July 2021, Roberts joined North West Counties Premier Division side Congleton Town, linking up with former Port Vale teammates Richard Duffy and Tom Pope, the former of which was now managing Congleton.
 He was sent off during a 2–1 home defeat to Avro on 14 September.
 He was also sent off in a 4–1 home win over Runcorn Town on 18 December after being shown two yellow cards.
 On 1 February 2022, he signed with Runcorn Town.
 Town were relegated at the end of the 2021–22 season.

 In June 2022, Roberts joined with Flint Mountain of the Welsh Ardal Leagues.
 The club finished fourth in the 2022–23 season.
 He scored six goals in seven games for Waggon & Horses of the Chester & Wirral Football League in the 2023–24 season.

+For the 2025–26 season he joined Welsh tier 3 club Corwen.